taimurey/wireguard-install/README.md

 ![Test](https://github.com/taimurey/wireguard-install/workflows/Test/badge.svg)

 WireGuard installer for Debian, Ubuntu, and Fedora.
-This script automates the installation and configuration of a WireGuard VPN server, making it easy to set up your own secure VPN in just a few minutes.
+This script automates the installation and configuration of a WireGuard VPN server in just a few minutes.

 ## Features

-- 🚀 One-click WireGuard server installation
+- Automated WireGuard server installation and configuration
-- 🔒 Docker-based deployment for enhanced security and isolation
+- Docker-based deployment for enhanced isolation
-- 👥 Easy peer management (add/revoke)
+- Comprehensive peer management system
-- 📱 Mobile-friendly (QR codes for phone configs)
+- Mobile and desktop client support
-- 🔄 Automatic updates and security patches
+- Automatic updates and security patches
-- 📝 Comprehensive logging
+- Built-in logging and monitoring
-- 🔐 Secure configuration with automatic backups
+- Secure configuration with automatic backups
-- 🌐 IPv4 and IPv6 support
+- IPv4 and IPv6 support
-- 🛡️ Automatic firewall configuration
+- Automated firewall configuration
-- 💾 Configuration backup system

-## Prerequisites

-- A Linux server (Debian/Ubuntu/Fedora)
-- Root access or sudo privileges
-- Port 51820/UDP open on your firewall
-- Docker and Docker Compose (auto-installed by script)
+- Backup and restore functionality

 ## Usage